IBM/dbb/Utilities/BuildReportPruner/README.md

 # Samples/Utilities Folder
 The Utilities folder is comprised of additional scripts to provided additional capabilities of IBM's Dependency Based Build.
 Currently, the scripts provided in this folder are:
-* Pruner.groovy: allows the user to prune build results in the DBB Repository Web Application.
+* Pruner.groovy: allows the user to prune build results in the DBB Metadata Store.
-* Saver.groovy: allows the user to toggle a save property in build results on the DBB Repository Web Application so that they cannot be pruned.
+* Saver.groovy: allows the user to toggle a save property in build results on the DBB Metadata Store so that they cannot be pruned.

 ## Configuring Utilities for your system
 The Utilities folder contains a properties file that needs to be edited before some scripts can be executed.
 The instructions on what needs to be updated are included within the properties file.
-* user.properties - Contains credential properties to allow the user to connect to the DBB Repository Web Application
+* user.properties - Contains credential properties to allow the user to connect to the DBB Metadata Store

 ### Pruner.groovy
 This script allows a user to prune specific build results based on the user's inputs.
 The supported options are:
 -a,--all
 : will prune all builds in all groups

--d,--id <ID>
-:will prune the build with the specified ID

 -g,--group <group name>
 : will prune all the builds in the specified group